 I didn’t know what to expect of Oklahoma before I got there, and after a few days in the Sooner State, I’m not sure I can make my mind up about it.
-Despite its ancient, Native name, for Caucasians it’s a young place – Oklahoma City was only founded in 1889, a whole 24 years after Lincoln was assassinated, with a land run on an empty expanse violently cleared of its Indian residents.
+Despite its ancient, Native name, for Caucasians it’s a young place – Oklahoma City was only founded in 1889, a whole 24 years after Lincoln was assassinated, with a land run on an empty expanse violently cleared of its Native American residents.
 The state didn’t join the Union until 1907 and the (allegedly haunted) Skrivin Hilton Hotel where I spend the night was built just four years after that.

 Pretty, organised, unfortunate Oklahoma – few other American cities this size have to deal with catastrophe so often.
 Most unforgettable was the horrific 1995 bombing of a federal building which killed 168 people and made headlines around the world.
 Until 9/11 it was the biggest act of terrorism on American soil and it is commemorated with a moving, measured monument at the bomb site.
 Unlike New York’s new 9/11 Museum, there is no shop here and no entrance fee, just serenity and sorrow.

 The bombing was a one-off, unlike the natural disasters which barrel through with gusto.
 Mostly they take the form of tornadoes, though some locals claim the number of earthquakes is increasing in conjunction with the state’s booming fracking industry.
-However, between that gas and the subterranean oceans of oil, Oklahoma dealt with the global financial crisis better than many, never rising or falling quite as dramatically as cities which gambled their future on real estate.
+However, between that gas and the subterranean oceans of oil, Oklahoma dealt with the global financial crisis better than many, never rising or falling quite as dramatically as cities that gambled their future on real estate.
 Consequently, global corporations come to do business here, even though the local radio still advertises turkey hunting seminars.